 EPA Radon Measurement Protocol requires certain testing conditions called “closed house” conditions to be strictly followed.
-These are in place to standardize testing procedures for relatively consistent test results from property to property.
-Knowing these standards allows a certified radon measurement specialist to test at the optimal time for the most accurate annual average.
-NOT knowing these standards may cost you a mitigation system that wasn’t necessary, or conversely, put your health at risk because the test was not valid.
+A few of these conditions are as simple as keeping all doors and window closed for 12 hours before and during the 48 hour test, normal entry & exit of the house are permitted.
+Not burning woodstoves, blocking off window A/C units, and using bath vent fans normally are a few other conditions that are important when testing for radon.
+This protocol is in place to standardize testing procedures for relatively consistent test results from property to property.
+Knowing these standards allows a radon measurement specialist to test at the optimal time for the most accurate annual average.
+NOT knowing these standards may cost you a mitigation system that wasn’t necessary, or conversely and more importantly, put your health at risk because the test results came back low, but the test was not valid.

 For information on Radon Measurement Protocols in Homes click here.

 Call us today to schedule your Radon test!